top of page

 Making an Adoption Plan

-This outlines the details of your wishes and expectations at each stage of the adoption process and also forms the framework for choosing a family and deciding on what type of adoption you would prefer, and what you feel is ultimately best for your child.
+An Adoption Plan outlines the details of your wishes and expectations at each stage of the adoption process and also forms the framework for choosing your adoptive family, deciding on what type of adoption you would prefer, and what you feel is best for your child.

 a.
 Paperwork

-Typically there is some paperwork to initiate the process with the adoption agency.
-This should not bind you to any decision but help them provide you with the best services.
+There is paperwork to initiate the process with the adoption agency.
+Signing paperwork should not bind you to any decision but will help the adoption agency understand your wishes and provide you with the best services.

-A medical history form is usually completed and a release of information so they can communicate with your doctor’s office and hospital, when you are ready.
+A medical history form and a release of information are usually completed so your adoption agency can communicate with your doctor’s office and hospital, when you are ready.

 Again, none of these forms should be legally binding.